MIT-Emerging-Talent/ET6-foundations-group-15/collaboration/retrospective.md

   didn't have to deal with last-minute problems.
 - We have all learned the basics of Git and GitHub, along with the essentials of testing and code reviewing.
 This is the start to a long journey!
+- Most members didn't have to change their strategies, it was more about the implementation.

 ### What parts of your plan did not work out?